liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-using-liferay-push-in-android-apps.markdown

     ![Figure 2: Create a server key to act as the API Key for push notifications in your portal.](../../images/screens-android-push-server-key.png)

-Now that you've set up your Google project, you can set up the Liferay Push app to use the project's GCM API.
+Now that you've set up your Google project, you can configure the Liferay Push app to use the project's GCM API.
 Install the Liferay Push app from the [Liferay Marketplace](http://www.liferay.com/marketplace).
 In the portal's control panel, set the Push Notifications *API Key* to the value of the API key you generated earlier in your Google project.